 None of these rolls were particularly hard to make, but here are a few tips if you’re new to baking bread:

 - Instant yeast vs. active dry yeast: These can be used interchangeably at a 1:1 ratio, though you may have to adjust for rising time.
 The difference?
 Instant yeast is smaller granules which can be mixed directly into dry ingredients.
 Active dry yeast are larger granules that must be dissolved in liquid to activate.

-- Activating yeast: Recipes will specify that your proofing liquid should be x degrees, but I rarely use thermometers to measure.
+- An easy way to activate yeast: Recipes will specify that your proofing liquid should be x degrees, but I rarely use thermometers to measure.
 The finger test is just as easy: it should feel like a warm bath.
 If it’s too hot for you to comfortably leave your finger in, the liquid will likely kill the yeast.
 Even if the recipe doesn’t specify it, I always like to add a pinch of sugar when proofing yeast because the yeast needs something to eat!